nancyliqn91/Hooks-Help-Queue/README.md

 #### By Qian Li 😊

-#### 🌸 An full CRUD application in React with hooks that tracks help queue with time stamp for wait time and hosted on firebase. 🌸
+#### 🌸 An full CRUD application in React with hooks and Firestore that tracks help queue with time stamp for wait time and hosted on firebase. 🌸

 ## 🌼 Technologies Used